thecraigd/rpg-streamlit/readme.md

 ---

-**Enjoy your adventure in the Aurora Nexus!**  We hope you have a fantastic time exploring this AI-powered world.
+**Enjoy your adventure in the Aurora Nexus!**  I hope you have a fantastic time exploring this AI-powered world.